The options are out there.

 This includes writing in the fitness field, medical, psychological, law, and many more.

-If you have a set of specialized knowledge, seek writing jobs for companies looking to break it down so anyone can understand it.
+If you have a set of specialized knowledge (like customer support or building great resumes), learn how to feature it, and seek writing jobs for companies looking to break it down so anyone can understand it.

 How to Find Writing Jobs Online